Delmond/Navigation/README.md

 # ROS navigation stack using move_base package
+This repository contains a simple implementation of a Global and Local path planner.

 ## Global path planner
 The file **Astar_global_planner.cpp** contains the derived class **Astar** which implementents the base class **BaseGlobalPlanner**.